top of page

 an Agriculture Hackathon

-By hosting Pune Agriculture Hackathon 2025 at College of Agriculture, Pune, we can leverage the power of innovation and collaboration to transform it to agricultural sector, ensuring a more sustainable, productive, and food-secure future.
+Hosting the Pune Agriculture Hackathon 2026 at the College of Agriculture, Pune will enable us to harness innovation and collaboration to drive transformation in the agricultural sector, fostering a more sustainable, productive, and food-secure future.

 Promoting Digital Agriculture: